replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/05-validating-the-install/assignment.md

 If you click on "Details" you'll be brought to a filtered view of the Customer's page showing all customers are entitled to releases on the _Stable_ channel.
-You'll see the customer Omozan there, and you'll noticed shows once instance.
+You'll see the customer Omozan there, and you'll notice it shows once instance.
 The specific status of the instance will depend on how quickly you navigated to the page after starting the install.